inab/OpEB-VRE-schemas/README.md

 A json schema for MuG.

 ## tool_schema_internal_OEB.json
 A json schema for OEB.
 Is to validate all the data the developer introduce.
 Also we have a mongo collection with extensions of file_type and what datasets accept.
-For example: dataset aggregation only accept file_type JSON and TAR and JSON has extension of "json" and TAR extension of "tar".
+For example: dataset aggregation oly accept file_type JSON and TAR and JSON has extension of "json" and TAR extension of "tar".

 ## json_schema_FAIRfication_OEB.json
 A json schema to validate with  fairtracks validator (https://github.com/fairtracks/fairtracks_validator).